fahadgudu/slate/source/index.md

 title: API Reference

 language_tabs:
-  - shell
-  - ruby
-  - python
+  - HTTP Request

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>
-  - <a href='http://github.com/tripit/slate'>Documentation Powered by Slate</a>
+  - <a href='http://github.com/fahadgudu/slate'>Documentation by Fahad</a>

 includes:
   - errors